 The FACTS therapeutic model is firmly based on theory, research and practice models within the complex trauma/attachment perspective and many families find the post adoption therapy choices really helpful.

 PACT has a range of adoption training courses for prospective and approved adopters.
-Current courses on offer include Talking to Children About Adoption, Becoming a Blended Family and PACT Parenting as well as a course for the family and close friends of PACT adopters.
+Current courses on offer include Talking to Children About Adoption, Becoming a Blended Family and the Family and Friends course for the family and close friends of PACT adopters.

 PACT holds fun activity events both face to face and online which each session tailored to specific age groups of children.
 These events are ideal for parents and children to meet other adoptive families.